librz/learn-english/index.md

 Embroil

 > When ESLint was initially released in 2013, the JavaScript ecosystem was embroiled in a debate about whether or not source code formatting should be part of a linter.

+Ad hoc
+> Ad hoc is a word that originally comes from Latin and means “for this” or "for this situation."
+In current American English it is used to describe something that has been formed or used for a special and immediate purpose, without previous planning.
+Ad hoc can be used as an adjective or an adverb.